vladislavkim10/testproxima/README.md

-# 2048
+# Task 2048
-.
 Setup infrastructure:

   1.1 Create user 'ubuntu' with sudo permissions on your server